Ad1th1/Microsoft-Cybersecurity-Engage/Course Updates/June 1.md

 - ARP Spoofing:
   > - man-in-the-middle attack -> a step towards sesion-hijacking
-  > - ARP Table combines MAC and IP addresses = cache
+  > - ARP table combines MAC and IP addresses = cache
+  > - ARP -> Address Resolution Protocol
-  > - ARP provides physical address of host, given the IP address
+  > - provides physical address of host, given the IP address
   > - ARP Poisoning

 - authentication: recipient can identify the sender
 - integrity: data in transit is not altered
 - confidentiality: transmitted data is only accessed by the receiver